Facebow Records Using the Denar ® Slidematic System

-- The increasing importance of aesthetic dentistry in the UK has significantly increased the importance of facebow records and articulators in restorative clinical practice.
+- The increasing importance of aesthetic dentistry in Ireland has significantly increased the importance of facebow records and articulators in restorative clinical practice.

 - Facebow records provide vital cliical information for the dental laboratory, and are essential for MediMatch to ensure that we consistently provide dental surgeons with restorations of the highest quality.

 - MediMatch recommends the Denar ® Slidematic facebow.
 Our laboratory is equipped with the latest Denar ® articulators, as we believe that they are the proven articulator of choice.

 - The Denar ® system allows MediMatch to mount the maxillary cast using only the bitefork assembly supplied by the dental surgeon, so that the relationship with the condylar position is accurately reproduced every time.

 Denar ® Slidematic Facebow Recording Technique

 Please refer to the line drawing of the slidematic facebow assembly above to when reviewing the technique description.

 The Denar® system is designed so that multiple transfer jigs can be used with only one measuring bow, so there is no surgery downtime for taking facebow transfer records for other patients.

 Mark the anterior reference point on the right side of the patient’s face using the Reference Plane Locator and Marker provided.

 For edentulous patients measure upwards from the lower border of the upper lip at rest, and attach the bitefork to the upper wax rim.